10 Bushcraft and survival skills you should try this winter

 2. Igniting a Fire

 You probably know that it's more difficult to start a fire in winter.
-Whether you use a fire drill, a Firesteel, or matches, it's often more difficult in cold and wet seasons than in warm, dry summers.
+Whether you use a bow drill, a Firesteel, or matches, it's often more difficult in cold and wet seasons than in warm, dry summers.

-Have you ever tried to start a fire with a fire drill on a moist November morning when the fog was hanging over the field?
+Have you ever tried to start a fire with a bow drill on a moist November morning when the fog was hanging over the field?
 I can assure you that your wood won't be bone-dry anymore, making it more challenging.

 And especially in winter, a fire is more important than in summer.
 A good fire will keep you warm and dry your clothes.
 It gives you light to work on long, dark evenings.